fernandobelotto/react-redux/website/versioned_docs/version-7.2/introduction/basic-tutorial.md

 <br />

-**The Redux Store**
+**A Redux Store**

-The Redux portion of the application has been set up using the [patterns recommended in the Redux docs](https://redux.js.org):
+A parte Redux do aplicativo foi configurada usando os [padrões recomendados na documentação do Redux](https://redux.js.org):

 - Store
   - `todos`: A normalized reducer of todos.
 It contains a `byIds` map of all todos and a `allIds` that contains the list of all ids.